 I’ve also decided I need a break.
 Being away from Andy for the past seven weeks has been torture, and now it seems like such a waste since I’m not even enjoying the trip.
 So a few days ago, I found a flight back to Germany for just a few hundred dollars more than I’d spend if I stayed in Vietnam for the next two weeks.
 (My blog is a few weeks behind my geographical location.
 More Southeast Asia posts coming soon!)

 So on Friday, November 18th I’m flying from Hanoi to Bangkok to Abu Dhabi to Frankfurt, landing in Frankfurt the morning of November 19th.
 Then I’ll leave Friday, December 2nd from Frankfurt to Abu Dhabi to Bangkok to Saigon/Ho Chi Minh City, arriving on December 3rd.
-I’ll have an eight hour layover before boarding my flight to Melbourne, Australia, landing on December 4th.
+I’ll have a long eight hour layover before boarding my flight to Melbourne, Australia, landing on December 4th.
 Yes, that day will be hell.
 But the two weeks with Andy will be totally worth it.

 No worries, my travel addiction is still alive and breathing, but some of the urgency is gone and it’s kind of a relief.
 I’m glad I’m on this trip because I really think I always would wonder what it would’ve been like.
 I’m also glad I have a wonderful, supportive husband to go home to.
 I still have a million places I want to see, and I can’t wait to take my next trip.
 With Andy.